Address

 Another top MBA in Supply Chain Management career path is the Demand Planning Manager.
 The Demand Planning Manager oversees product strategy planning and implementation, focusing on demand forecasting and outsourced manufacturing.
 Through engagement with Marketing, Sales, and Supply Chain, they aid the demand planning process.

-As the demand planning process owner, the Demand Planning Manager is responsible for:
+As the demand planning process owner, the Demand Planning Manager is responsible for the following:

 Businesses hire supply chain consultants to assist them in improving their supply chains.
 They mainly deal with delivery and transportation firms, but they can also collaborate with other enterprises.
 Some businesses store their inventory at locations other than their physical premises, and supply chain consulting could help them.
 These consultants look to discover inefficiencies in a company’s present system, such as: